How does Oticon’s BrainHearing technology work?

 Furthermore, to create a better balance between two hearing devices, Oticon uses high-speed data sharing, enabling the wearer to more easily determine the source of a sound.
 By localising noise and speech, hearing aid users can better focus their attention and sort important sounds from irrelevant ones.

-To find out if you could benefit from a hearing device, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+To find out if you could benefit from a hearing device, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1Australian Network on Disability, Stats and facts.
 Accessed January, 2015